Rehab for Dual Diagnosis

-Most common dual diagnosis treatment programs
+Most common dual diagnosis

 As a depressant, alcohol has long been known to slow down certain types of brain activity.
 However, research by the Anxiety and Depression Association of America has found that nearly 20% of Americans with depression or anxiety disorder also battle with drug dependency.
 This link between substance use and mental health issues underscores the need to address both situations simultaneously through professional rehab for dual diagnosis.

 Several studies have shown consistent prevalence of depression among people with alcohol use disorders.
 Due to the effects of alcohol on the body, it can be difficult to determine whether depression is a result, or a cause, of alcohol addiction.
 Alcohol can alter the brain’s neural pathways, changing the balance of dopamine and serotonin.
 Differing levels of these two chemicals can cause highs and lows, as well as triggering the need to drink, or generating feelings of depression.

 Cognitive behavioural therapy is a form of psychotherapy that is effective for those suffering from mood disorders and anxiety, and is aimed at changing their negative thoughts and habits with more positive ones.